Johannes7k75/RPi-Watcher/README.md

         prefix: 'PREFIX',
         activity: 'ACTIVITY',
         rpilogschannel: 'LOG CHANNEL',
+        bot_owner_id: 'BOT OWNER ID',
     },
 };
 ```
-  - `token`, the token of the bot available on the [Discord Developers](https://discordapp.com/developers/applications) section.
+  - `TOKEN`, the token of the bot available on the [Discord Developers](https://discordapp.com/developers/applications) section.
-  - `prefix`, the prefix that will be set to use the bot.
+  - `PREFIX`, the prefix that will be set to use the bot.
-  - `activity`, the activity of the bot.
+  - `ACTIVITY`, the activity of the bot.
-  - `log channel`, the channel where the Bot log when he goes online
+  - `LOG CHANNEL`, the channel where the Bot log when he goes online
+  -  `BOT OWNER ID`, the ID of the Bot Owner, so your ID

 Then type in the console `npm install` to install all dependencies.
 * You have two options to start the Bot